 Diabetes is sometimes an unfortunate side-effect of obesity.
-Excess sugar in the bloodstream can cause damage to vital organs and make the body “starve” for fuel – which will lead to it breaking down fats and proteins to make its own.
-Dogs who are overweight can develop an insulin resistance, resulting in a need for life-long care, as there is no cure for diabetes.
-When not treated, it can lead to kidney failure, liver disease, and even blindness.
+Excess sugar in the bloodstream can cause damage to vital organs and make the body “starve” for fuel, leading to it breaking down fats and proteins to make its own.
+Overweight dogs can develop insulin resistance, resulting in a need for life-long care, as there is no cure for diabetes.
+Not treated can lead to kidney failure, liver disease, and even blindness.

 Related: Read Our Just Food For Dogs Review

-Dogs with diabetes require frequent monitoring and daily insulin injections, as well as special diets that will keep their glucose levels low.
+Dogs with diabetes require frequent monitoring, daily insulin injections, and special diets that will keep their glucose levels low.
 The best preventative is to keep your dog on a healthy diet and lifestyle to help him avoid developing diabetes.
 You’d be surprised how much sugar the dog food in your pantry might have.
 It’s usually in the form of starchy fillers, which make up much more of the recipe than your dog needs – or can handle.

 Ollie understands the most important part of feeding a diabetic dog is consistency, along with a consultation from your veterinarian.
 Ollie’s recipes can help combat diabetes with high protein ingredients and no simple carbohydrates believed to spike blood glucose.

-Serving sizes on packaged food are often one-size-fits-all, and those numbers are not specific to the unique needs of your dog.
+Serving sizes on packaged food are often one-size-fits-all, and those numbers are not specific to your dog’s unique needs.
 Pet parents who feed according to package directions are often shocked to find they’ve been over or underfeeding their dogs.
 Additionally, obesity can cause painful joint problems, breathing issues, and can even shorten your pup’s lifespan.

 It’s important your dog gets enough to eat without going overboard.
-Calorie counting is the usual solution, but it can be challenging to make sure your pup is getting the proper nutrition and calories while still getting enough food to keep his belly feeling full.
+Calorie counting is the usual solution, but it can be challenging to ensure your pup is getting the proper nutrition and calories while still getting enough food to keep his belly feeling full.